Blue Orange

 Blue Orange is a French board game company based in Pont-à-Mousson, France.
-Often called Blue Orange international or Blue Orange Europe and mistaken for Blue Orange Games.
+The company is often called Blue Orange international or Blue Orange Europe and mistaken for Blue Orange Games.

 It was founded in 2005 by Jalal Amraouza and Timothée Leroy and initially called Jactalea.
 The name changed in 2013 for Blue Orange following the meeting of its owner and Blue Orange Games' founder Thierry Denoual.

 Blue Orange is a board game publisher whose games are accessible to the public, and includes games for children, teenagers, families, and adults.
 Blue Orange releases around 10 of new board games every year.
 These board games are usually made out of wood, tin, resin, and recycled/recyclable materials.

 Blue Orange Group

 The group Blue Orange is constituted by three entities: